buildbot/buildbot-master-buildpack/Readme.md

     export BB_WWW='base'
     export BUILDPACK_URL='https://github.com/shanzi/buildbot-master-buildpack.git'

-You can assign different repo, branch and frondend app to install by changing `BB_REPO`, `BB_BRANCH` and `BB_WWW`, which are optional.
+You can assign different repo, branch or frondend app to install by changing `BB_REPO`, `BB_BRANCH` and `BB_WWW`, which are optional.
  The `BUILDPACK_URL` variable is required to deploy with Dokku.

-For deploying on heroku
+For deploying with heroku:

     $ heroku create --buildpack git://github.com/shanzi/buildbot-master-buildpack.git
     $ git push heroku master